 ABOUT THE ST. INNOCENT OF ALASKA MONASTIC COMMUNITY

-The St. Innocent of Alaska Monastic Community was founded on November 15, 2003 and has been under the Moscow Patriarchal Parishes.
-For almost 15 years it had been associated with and attached to the St. Innocent of Irkutsk Church in Redford, in the Metropolitan Detroit, Michigan area, since its founding until May 6, 2018, during which time it had been doing many things to assist in the life and ministry of the Parish and its Pastor.
-However, since May 6, 2018, the Monastic Commuity is no longer associated with the St. Innocent of Irkutsk Church and its clergy.
+The St. Innocent of Alaska Monastic Community was founded on November 15, 2003 and is under the Moscow Patriarchal Parishes.
+For almost 15 years it previously had been associated with and attached to the St. Innocent of Irkutsk Church in Redford, in the Metropolitan Detroit, Michigan area, since its founding until May 6, 2018, during which time it had been doing many things to assist in the life and ministry of the Parish and its Pastor.
+However, since May 6, 2018, the Monastic Commuity is no longer associated with the St. Innocent of Irkutsk Church and its clergy, although it remains in the Moscow Patriarchal Parishes.

 [Please note that although St. Innocent Monastery is a legal name with the State of Michgan, registered as a DBA (Doing Business As) of the St. Innocent Religious/Monastic Community, ecclesiastically, it is a "Monastic Community."
-Although initially the Community was called a "Religious" Community, the name was changed to "Monastic" Community, to better communicate its nature, and to use Orthodox rather than Roman Catholic terminology.]
+Although initially the Community was called a "Religious" Community, the name was changed to "Monastic" Community quite some years ago.

 When Sister Ioanna moved into the St. Xenia House (photo to the right) on November 15, 2003, Mitered Archpriest Roman Star, Dean of the Central States Deanery, immediately officially declared the establishment of the St. Innocent of Alaska Religious/Monastic Community.
 On November 14, 2008, in commemoration of the fifth anniversary of the establishment of the St. Innocent Monastic Community, a second nearby house — dedicated to St. Seraphim of Sarov (photo below) — was purchased.